 9 States That Still Tax Social Security Benefits

 Although millions of Americans do not have to pay taxes on their hard-earned Social Security checks, federal and state tax laws can effectively reduce the payments retirees receive.
-Nine states still tax Social Security benefits in 2025, but that number could continue to shrink, with Utah emerging as the latest state to consider ending its tax.
+Nine states still tax Social Security benefits in 2025, but that number could continue to shrink, with West Virginia phasing out its tax and lawmakers in other states trying to do the same.

 It's an ongoing movement.
 While campaigning last year, President Donald Trump promised to end federal taxes on Social Security, which are paid by about 40% of the roughly 70 million people who receive monthly benefits.
-However, he will need Congress's help to make good on that promise, whereas states get to set their own agenda.
+However, he will need Congress' help to make good on that promise, whereas states get to set their own agenda.
+(So far, this proposed cut to federal Social Security taxes hasn't been included in the large Trump tax bill that Congress is drafting.)

 State taxes on Social Security benefits are also being scrutinized.
-There's been a trend away from them in recent years, led by critics who say these taxes unfairly chip away at benefits Americans earned and deserve.
+There's been a trend away from them in recent years, led by critics who say these taxes unfairly chip away at benefits Americans earned and deserve to receive in full.
 They also argue that eliminating or reducing state taxation of Social Security would help older adults deal with the cost-of-living crisis.
 After years of higher-than-normal inflation, millions of beneficiaries are struggling to afford everyday essentials, and nearly a third of retired Americans say they have been thinking about going back to work.

 Colorado